Tim Jenkin: Early political activities

 Jenkin met Stephen Lee in a sociology class at UCT.
 They became friends and, in a South African version of Samizdat, Jenkins and Lee sought out literature banned by the ruling National Party.
 They then photocopied it and swapped it with other students.
 They both found their sociology course disappointing, as the material reinforced the status quo of apartheid.
 Through reading material banned by the government, they came to see the "naked reality" of apartheid and the undemocratic behavior of the ruling party, and felt a burning desire to effect positive change, which, Jenkin concluded, was only possible using unconstitutional means under the current regime.
 During this time they learnt of the activities of the African National Congress (ANC), which was an illegal organisation in South Africa.

-In February 1974, Jenkin and Lee left the country in order to join the ANC in London, with the intention of helping to bring about change in South Africa.
+In February 1974, Jenkin and Lee left the country to join the ANC in London, with the intention of helping to bring about change in South Africa.
 Here, Jenkin met his future wife Robin.
 While awaiting clearance for membership, Jenkin worked as a social worker at a reform school in Swindon.
 After acceptance by the ANC, he and Lee received training from the ANC in various tactics, in particular how to spread their propaganda leaflets, and how to set up communication and financial structures.

 Upon return to Cape Town in July 1975, Lee and Jenkin bought a typewriter, duplicator and stationery to print and post pamphlets and leased first a garage and then a tiny apartment.
 Jenkin worked as a researcher for the Institute for Social Development at the University of the Western Cape, a university for South Africans of mixed racial ancestry, or Coloureds.
-In March 1976 Lee went to Johannesburg to look for work, and the ANC coincidentally sent them both on their first mission, to disperse leaflets urging support for the ANC via a leaflet bomb (using a new design developed by Jenkin) in Johannesburg, close to the anniversary of the Sharpeville Massacre on 21 March.
+In March 1976, Lee went to Johannesburg to look for work, and the ANC coincidentally sent them both on their first mission, to disperse leaflets urging support for the ANC via a leaflet bomb (using a new design developed by Jenkin) in Johannesburg, close to the anniversary of the Sharpeville Massacre on 21 March.
 They achieved this mission, managing to distribute hundreds of leaflets by means of several leaflet bombs, the text of which is reproduced in Jenkin's memoir.